YVL-Corp/OCR/README.md

+# OCR WORD SEARCH SOLVER

+## Overview

-# OCR - Word Search Solver
+This is the final version of YVL Corp's OCR Word Search Solver, made by:
-An Optical Character Recognition (OCR) application that automatically solves word search puzzles from images.

-## Team members
-- Cyril DEJOUHANET - Image segmentation and character extraction
+- Cyril DEJOUHANET
+- Tristan DRUART
-- Maxan FOURNIER - Image processing and preprocessing
+- Maxan FOURNIER
-- Martin LEMEE - Word search solving algorithm
+- Martin LEMEE

-- Tristan DRUART - Neural network implementation
+## Building

+This project uses a `Makefile`.
+To compile the program, run the following command from the `./src/` directory:

+`make`

+This will create an executable file named `ocr_solver`.

+## Usage

+Once compiled, you can execute the program by running from the `./src/` directory:

+`make run`

+Executing the program this way is preferred, as it hides the warnings generated when using GTK's file explorer : it will try to save the user's last used files, which is not necessary in our case.

-## Build & run
+## Note

-Please refer to the README files in each folder.
+4 PNGs are given in `./src/test_images/` to test the program.